Frequently Asked Questions

 Q. What do the registration fees go towards?A. GHLL is a 100% non-profit, volunteer organization.
 Our budget addresses things such as (but not limited to) dues per player to the National Little league Headquarters, equipment for players and coaches, baseballs, uniforms, field improvements, field maintenance, field dirt, utilities, insurance, non-profit dues to city and state, trophies, pictures, yearbooks, dues for teams to compete in TOC & All-Stars and administrative expenses.
 In addition, GHLL is committed to providing umpires for all games from age 7 and up.
 The registration fees are reviewed each year by the league Board of Directors and modified as expenses go up.

 Q. When is the last day I can sign up?A. Registration will be closed per division as soon as the divison is full.
-Recently our divisions have been filling up in Mid-January.

 Q. What is the time commitment?
 How many practices and games per week?Spring